 In 1983 Bill and Grace and their three young children by faith took off for ministry in Ethiopia.
 Because Ethiopia was a Soviet satellite under a communist dictatorship, Bill entered the country as a water engineer.
 Through drilling wells and capping springs in drought stricken Ethiopia, Bill was not only able to give clean physical water, but introduce many to the “Spring of Life” the Lord Jesus Christ.
 For eight years Bill and Grace served the Gedeo people of southern Ethiopia through a ministry of evangelism, discipleship, and church planting.

 Later, Bill served as Outreach Administrator for SIM-Ethiopia located in the capital city of Addis Ababa.
-His main goal was to serve the Lord in facilitating the development and expansion of SIM’s overall outreach in cooperation with the Kale Heywet Churches (the SIM related churches which now number over eight thousand with over eight million members.
+His main goal was to serve the Lord in facilitating the development and expansion of SIM’s overall outreach in cooperation with the Kale Heywet Churches (the SIM related churches which now number over ten thousand with over ten million members.
 Bill’s responsibilities included developing strategy and mobilizing resources to reach the unreached people groups of Ethiopia.
 Bill was involved in an extensive conference ministry, speaking in Amharic.
 Grace had a rewarding ministry of outreach to the Ethiopian community through Bible studies and her gifts of hospitality.